Whether you are an entrepreneur, executive, or a mom, your leadership is essential to ignite positive change in your tribe.

 1. Horses spill the beans on how your tribe perceives you

 A horse doesn't care if you drive the latest BMW or wear a fancy suit.
 A horse is not impressed by your bank account, or by your title.
 A horse does not follow your lead based on what you own or what you make.
 He does not lie, cheat, deceive.
-A horse follows only if he recognizes that deep inside you, there is a willingness to go the extra mile, to step it up, to take responsibility, and ownership, with genuine, authentic coherence, energy and collaboration to drive the change you seek.
+A horse follows only if he recognizes there is an authentic willingness deep inside you to design win-wins.

-2. A horse knows its boundaries & checks if you know yours too
+2. A horse knows its boundaries, and checks if you know yours too

 How many times do we say 'yes' when we mean 'no'?
 How often to we give in, only to regret it later?
 How do we step up to protect our boundaries when they get challenged by our tribe?
-And what does it take to protect a boundary, and what methods and strategies are appropriate and necessary?
-Horses lack spoken language and yet they have no issue understanding your boundaries and establishing boundaries of their own.
+And what does it take to protect a boundary, and what methods and strategies are appropriate and required?
+While horses lack spoken language they have neither issue understanding your boundaries nor establishing boundaries of their own.
 Effortlessly they utilize their bodies to communicate both acceptance and dissatisfaction, without getting tangled in excessive emotions.
 Studying their ways offers profound insight in how we too can utilize our bodies, minds and souls to set and protect boundaries without compromise.

 3. Horses teach you about patterns

-All of us have developed habitual patterns of behavior.
-We are triggered to respond in a certain way and when dealing with dilemmas, we prefer certain approaches over others, even if they are ineffective.
+We all have developed habitual patterns of behavior.
+We are triggered to respond in certain ways.
+When dealing with dilemmas, we prefer certain approaches over others, even if they are ineffective.
 These automatic responses are based on past experiences and if they work well for us, we are lucky gals.
-However, sometimes they are outdated and desperately in need of an upgrade.
+However, sometimes they are outdated and in need of upgrading.
 Horses are master observers; they watch our habits and act upon them, helping us reflect and grow.
-Interacting with horses allows us to take a magnifying glass to these habits to examine them and evaluate if they work or need updating.

 4. Horses teach you not to rely on assumptions

-When I worked as a business consultant in Europe, our project leader loved the phrase 'Assumption is the mother of all f#ck ups."
+While working as a business consultant in Europe, our project leader loved the phrase 'Assumption is the mother of all f#ck ups."
 He used it almost daily to emphasize the importance of finding clarity, foundation and proof for our claims, and identify the root cause of issues for a deep analysis of the truth.
-Only when you deal with the truth, and nothing but the truth, you can begin to build solutions that truly address the issue at hand.
+Only when you deal with truth, and nothing but truth, you can begin to build solutions that truly address the issue at hand.
 However, often we are stuck with assumptions in our head.
 Assumptions about our own abilities.
 Assumptions about behavioral patterns of the people we work with and so forth.
-When you work with horses, and specifically when you reflect upon that work, you open up an unique opportunity to go to the root cause of what's happening, address it and experiment again, without the horses holding a grudge for life for your mistakes.
+When you work with horses, and specifically when you reflect upon that work, you open up unique opportunities to go to root causes of what's happening, address it and experiment again, without horses holding a grudge for life for your mistakes.

 5. A horse knows when to lead, when to follow and when to partner

 There is a time to lead, to partner and to follow.
-But sometimes our pride gets in the way and we get stuck in a mindset of how things should be, rather than focusing on what is.
-Horses can't afford themselves to get stuck mentally.
-They show us how to defer leadership to a more skillful individual, how to partner to solve problems and how to get all the noses in the same direction when you are the most equipped leader in the room.
+But sometimes pride gets in the way and we get stuck in a mindset of how things should be, rather than focusing on what is.
+Horses can't afford to get stuck.
+They show us how to defer leadership to a more skillful individual, how to partner to solve problems and how to get all noses in the same direction when you are the most equipped leader in the room.